kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 ![Grade "F" for the marketing division of BKK"!][bkk-meme2]

 >- Mr. Teacher, I didn't study, please give me grade "F"!
->- Will be 17 000 pieces of it enough?
+>- Are 17 000 pieces of it enough?

-Background: the worst grade one can receive in Hungary is 1, while the best one is 5.
+Background: the worst grade students can receive in Hungary is 1, while the best one is 5.

 ## City mayor gone mad